luciferous/fill-me-in/README.md

 ```

 The `data-src` attribute specifies the data source for this template.
 The
-`data-embed` attribute tells the library to render the template automatically.
+`embed` attribute tells the library to render the template automatically.

 So, the HTML above produces